ÁKK sells HUF 110 bln of bonds at auction, over plan

 The Government Debt Management Agency (ÁKK) sold a combined HUF 110 billion of bonds at auction on Thursday, HUF 30 bln more than planned, according to a report by state news wire MTI.

-ÁKK sold HUF 20 bln of three-year bonds, in line with its original offer after primary dealersʼ bids came to HUF 33.09 bln.
-The average yield was 1.20%, 3 bp over the secondary market benchmark and 10 bp higher than the yield at the previous auction of the bonds.
+ÁKK sold HUF 20 bln of three-year bonds, in line with its original offer after primary dealersʼ bids came to HUF 62.49 bln.
+The average yield was 1.22%, 1 bp under the secondary market benchmark and 2 bp lower than the yield at the previous auction of the bonds.

 The agency sold HUF 45 bln of five-year bonds, HUF 15 bln more than planned.
-Bids reached HUF 65.8 bln.
-The average yield was 1.75%, the same as the benchmark and 4 bp higher than the yield at the auction before.
+Bids reached HUF 113.21 bln.
+The average yield was 1.73%, the same as the benchmark and 2 bp lower than the yield at the auction before.

 ÁKK sold HUF 45 bln of 10-year bonds, HUF 15 bln over the original offer.
-Bids came to HUF 65.37 bln.
-The average yield was 2.44%, 2 bp over the benchmark and 9 bp over the yield at the previous auction of the bonds.
+Bids came to HUF 83.5 bln.
+The average yield was 2.41%, 2 bp over the benchmark and 3 bp under the yield at the previous auction of the bonds.